AngeloFig/Portfolio/labs/windows-endpoint-hardening/index.md

-🔐 Windows Endpoint Hardening and Encryption
-(A grouped showcase of 4 TestOut labs)

-📁 Labs Covered:
-3.4.3 Encrypt Files with EFS

-3.4.8 Configure BitLocker with TPM

-8.1.5 Configure Automatic Updates

-8.1.7 Configure Microsoft Defender Firewall

-🧪 Overview
-This project demonstrates practical techniques to harden Windows endpoints using built-in security tools.
-Tasks include file encryption, full disk encryption, patch management, and firewall configuration — core responsibilities for both IT and cybersecurity professionals.

-🔐 1.
-Encrypt Files with EFS
-To protect sensitive data shared on a multi-user system, I encrypted the D:\Finances folder using Encrypting File System (EFS).
-Additionally, I authorized another user (John) by attaching their certificate to a specific file.

-🧭 Scenario:
-You share a computer at work.
-You want to secure the contents of the Finances folder and allow John access to one file.

-✅ Key Steps:
-Enabled encryption via File Properties → Advanced → “Encrypt contents to secure data”

-Selected “Apply to this folder, subfolders, and files”

-Added John’s certificate to 2023report.xlsx via file-level access control

-📸 Screenshots:

-💽 2.
-Configure BitLocker with TPM
-I enabled BitLocker full disk encryption on the C: drive using TPM security.
-This ensures data is protected at rest, even if the hard drive is removed and accessed externally.

-🧭 Scenario:
-An employee is working on a sensitive project.
-If their PC is stolen, confidential data must remain inaccessible.

-✅ Key Steps:
-Enabled TPM in BIOS and activated it

-Initiated BitLocker from Control Panel

-Saved the recovery key to a shared network folder (\\CorpServer\BU-Office1)

-Chose full drive encryption with modern encryption mode

-Ran a system check to validate setup

-📸 Screenshots:

-🔄 3.
-Configure Automatic Updates
-I customized Windows Update settings to ensure secure, controlled system updates — essential for minimizing vulnerability exposure.

-✅ Key Settings:
-Receive updates for other Microsoft products

-Defer feature updates for 60 days

-Defer quality/security updates for 30 days

-Enabled automatic driver and icon updates for hardware

-📸 Screenshots:

-🔥 4.
-Configure Microsoft Defender Firewall
-I enabled Windows Defender Firewall for public networks and configured application-level rules to allow specific apps through only the public profile.

-🧭 Scenario:
-You're traveling with your laptop and want protection on public Wi-Fi while allowing approved apps to work.

-✅ Key Steps:
-Enabled firewall for Domain, Private, and Public profiles

-Allowed:

-Key Management Service

-Arch98

-Apconf

-Scoped each app to Public network only

-📸 Screenshots:

-💡 Skills Demonstrated
-Endpoint hardening

-Encryption configuration (EFS, BitLocker)

-Secure update policies

-Windows Firewall rule management

-BIOS security configuration

-🧠 Real-World Relevance
-These tasks are commonly performed by:

-Help Desk / IT Support for securing workstations

-SOC Analysts / Cybersecurity Technicians as part of endpoint defense

-Sysadmins for enforcing GPOs or hardening baseline images
+# 🖥️ Windows Endpoint Hardening & Encryption

+This project combines four key Windows security labs that focus on protecting endpoints through encryption, patch management, and firewall configuration.
+These are essential skills for both IT support and cybersecurity roles.

+---

+## 🔐 Encrypt Files with EFS
+- Encrypted the `D:\Finances` folder and all contents using **EFS** (Encrypting File System)
+- Prevented unauthorized access to sensitive files on a shared workstation
+- Added another user (John) to the encryption certificate for `2023report.xlsx`

+**🧠 Why it matters:** EFS helps secure files on shared systems without full-disk encryption.

+**📸 Screenshots:**
+- File encryption applied to folder and subfiles
+- Certificate-based access granted to another user

+---

+## 💽 Configure BitLocker with TPM
+- Enabled **TPM security** from BIOS settings
+- Encrypted the entire `C:` drive using **BitLocker**
+- Saved recovery key to network share: `\\CorpServer\BU-Office1`
+- Used the **new encryption mode** and ran a system check

+**🧠 Why it matters:** BitLocker protects lost or stolen drives from unauthorized access, even if removed from the machine.

+**📸 Screenshots:**
+- TPM enabled in BIOS
+- BitLocker encryption completed and verified

+---

+## 🔄 Configure Automatic Updates
+- Enabled updates for **Microsoft products**
+- Deferred **feature updates** by 60 days and **quality updates** by 30 days
+- Enabled automatic downloads for drivers and custom device icons

+**🧠 Why it matters:** Keeping systems updated reduces vulnerability windows and improves stability.

+**📸 Screenshots:**
+- Windows Update advanced settings configured
+- Device installation settings set to auto-download

+---

+## 🔥 Configure Microsoft Defender Firewall
+- Turned on the **Public network firewall profile**
+- Allowed only necessary apps to communicate over public networks:
+  - **Key Management Service**
+  - **Arch98**
+  - **Apconf**
+- Scoped firewall exceptions to **Public** profile only

+**🧠 Why it matters:** This limits exposure while traveling or using public Wi-Fi, a common source of attacks.

+**📸 Screenshots:**
+- Public network firewall profile enabled
+- App firewall rules scoped to the correct network

+---

+## ✅ Skills Demonstrated
+- Windows file- and disk-level encryption
+- Patch management and update deferral policies
+- Network-based application control
+- Firewall rule configuration
+- BIOS-level hardware security setup

+---

+## 🧠 Applicable Job Roles
+- Help Desk / IT Support Technician
+- SOC Analyst / Jr. Cybersecurity Technician
+- System Administrator (Entry-Level)
+- Desktop Support Analyst